-A wide angle of an outdoor ETP at a Kenyan factory with clarifier, aeration basin and dosing tanks
+A wide angle of an outdoor ETP at a factory with clarifier, aeration basin and dosing tanks

 Industries / ETP & Water Treatment

-EMCA CAP 387 aware2 to 3 week expedited delivery
+Regulatory-compliant equipment2 to 3 week expedited delivery

-The buying frame
+01The buying frame

 The other industries buy infrastructure because they're growing.
 ETP buyers buy infrastructure because they have to.
-The trigger is almost always external: a NEMA inspection that flagged a parameter, a discharge deadline, a donor project that gates on compliance, or a new effluent standard from a sector-specific regulation.
+The trigger is almost always external: a regulator inspection that flagged a parameter, a discharge deadline, a donor project that gates on compliance, or a new effluent standard from a sector-specific regulation.

-Designed for the operator preparing for a NEMA inspection.
+Designed for the operator preparing for a regulator inspection.
 First column: parameter.
 Second: limit for direct environmental discharge.
 Third: limit for discharge into a public sewer.
 The two limit sets are different; the right one depends on your discharge route.

 ParameterEnvironmentPublic sewerUnit / notes